mmatyas/pegasus-docs/docs/user-guide/platform-linux.md

 ## Ubuntu

 At the time of writing, the official builds require Ubuntu **18.04 or later**.
-Most of the dependencies come preinstalled, but in case you run into troubles, you can install them like this:
+Most of the dependencies come preinstalled, but in case some might be missing, you can install them like this:

 ```
 sudo apt-get install \
+    fontconfig \
     gstreamer1.0-alsa \
     gstreamer1.0-libav \
     gstreamer1.0-plugins-good \
-    fontconfig \
     libsdl2-2.0-0 \
     libssl1.1 \
+    libxcb-glx0 \
+    libxcb-icccm4 \
+    libxcb-image0 \
+    libxcb-keysyms1 \
+    libxcb-randr0 \
+    libxcb-render-util0 \
+    libxcb-shape0 \
+    libxcb-shm0 \
+    libxcb-sync1 \
+    libxcb-xfixes0 \
+    libxcb-xinerama0 \
+    libxcb-xkb1 \
+    libxkbcommon-x11-0 \
+    libzstd1 \
     policykit-1
 ```